This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Deep breathing and coughing will decrease your risk for a lung infection.
 Take a deep breath and hold it for as long as you can.
 Let the air out and then cough strongly.
 Deep breaths help open your airway.
 You may be given an incentive spirometer to help you take deep breaths.
 Put the plastic piece in your mouth and take a slow, deep breath.
 Then let the air out and cough.
 Repeat these steps 10 times every hour.

 Surgery may increase your risk for bleeding or infection.
 The stoma may become swollen or painful.
 Part of your intestine may bulge into the area around the stoma.
 Urine may leak where the ureters are connected to the section of intestine.
 Your ureters may also become blocked and not empty urine.
 Your intestines may stop working, and it may become difficult to have a bowel movement.
-You may get a blood clot in your leg or arm.
-Your symptoms may become worse if you do not have surgery.
-The above conditions may also become life-threatening.
+You may get a life-threatening blood clot.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.